Jay2645/Unreal-Google-Assistant/README.md

 ## Getting Setup

-I'm still working on this bit.
-There are a couple steps needed to get it working:

 1. You need to have [Unreal Engine Python](https://github.com/20tab/UnrealEnginePython) installed and configured.
-It's included as a submodule in this repository, but it took some configuration for me to get it working properly, and I'm not sure whether these changes will work outside of my personal Ubuntu machine that I develop on.
+It's included as a submodule in this repository, but it's always taken a bit of configuration to get set up.
 Since this is a full project, I would clone this project first and try to get Unreal Engine Python's example program working first (it's in their README).

 2. You need to follow the [Google Assistant Raspberry Pi setup instructions](https://developers.google.com/assistant/sdk/prototype/getting-started-pi-python/config-dev-project-and-account) to install Google Assistant via Python and make sure everything is working properly.
 Mostly, you need to play around with the Cloud Platform Console and get Google OAuth working.
 Don't bother making a virtual environment; you want pip to install the Google Assistant dependencies into your Python 3 directory, as we need to access them in Unreal.
-Mainly, we need to be able to access grpc, which for me installed to '~/.local/lib/python3.5/site-packages'.
-I haven't tested this in Windows yet, so I don't know where it gets installed to in Windows.

-3. Place the client secret JSON file in `Content/Scripts/assistant_credentials.json`.
+3. Place the client secret JSON file in `Content/Scripts/client_secrets.json`.
 When the project first loads, it'll find this file and open a web browser, where you can give your Google Assistant project access to your Google account.

+4. Go into `Plugins/UnrealEnginePython/Source/UnrealEnginePython/Private/UnrealEnginePythonPrivatePCH.h`, uncomment `#define UEPY_THREADING 1`, and recompile the project.
+This enables the (experimental) multithreading support in UnrealEnginePython, which is needed or else we'd lock up the game thread whenever we activate our microphone.

 [Some best practices from Google when it comes to keeping these credentials safe](https://developers.google.com/assistant/sdk/best-practices/privacy-and-security):